The South Island Scenic Routes

 - Southern Scenic Route

-Inland Scenic Route 72
+What to see on the Inland Scenic Route 72

 This touring route displays the best of the Canterbury region.
 If you are a keen skier or rider, doing this route during winter will take you to some of the South Island’s best ski fields.
-Otherwise, you have the fine scenery of mountains, the Canterbury plains, and quaint towns.
+Otherwise, you have the fine scenery of mountains, the Canterbury Plains, and quaint towns.

 Starting from Christchurch, drive past farmland to get to Oxford.
 There are many WWOOFing opportunities in the area to get an authentic New Zealand farm experience.
 Pop along to Oxford Forest to see the 5 tiered Ryde Falls and take multiple walks.